burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Downsides of Interpretable Languages

-1. The interpreter parses the program's text (source code) line by line (that represented or in text form or extremely high-level instructions), which is highly inefficient.
+1. The interpreter parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions), which is highly inefficient.
 As a consequence, Interpretable languages provide algorithms that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code.
+The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the program: (Interpreter, Just In Time compiler, Compilers).

-For a concrete example, please look at Lecture 1 from [6-172.
+> For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).

-2. Interpretable languages do not provide subtle interfaces to Operation Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list), or other OS-dependent APIs.
+2. Interpretable languages do not provide subtle interfaces to Operation Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) or other OS-dependent APIs.
 It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in highly simplified form.

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
-That problem was brought to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability via standardization of many everyday routines for OS API.
+That problem was brought to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability via the standardization of many everyday routines for OS API.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
 Creating extra software layers, especially in the form of interpreters, is a suboptimal decision if speed or memory matters.

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer.
-In fact you do not even in fact have enough tools even to precisely handle memory aspects even in your program.
+You do not even, in fact, have enough tools even to precisely handle memory aspects even in your program.

+5. The interpreter as a computer program adds an extra level of abstraction.
+The standard implementation Python interpreter is CPython.
+It is called CPython because it has been implemented in C/C++.
+Such software as an interpreter improves the time for completing the project type, but implementation is suboptimal.

+6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

+7. Uncontrollable memory allocations in a program that should work for a long time and during runtime require extra memory allocation may lead to memory fragmentation and other memory problems.

+8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
+The elimination of the compiler stage will make such optimizations impossible.

-5. Make correct multithreading implementation is suboptimal or just impossible at the level of the interpreter.
-During creating multithread implementation you should be careful about: *memory fences*, *synchronization*, *data races*, *atomic operations*, *absence of storing some objects in registers*.
-Implementation of interpreters is typically highly leveraged into existing C/C++ libraries, because create such modules of functionality in interpreter by itself is not effective enough.
+9. During creating multithread implementation you should be careful about memory fences, synchronization, data races, atomic operations, absence of storing some objects in registers.
+But implementation of interpreters is typically highly leveraged into existing C/C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
 But it is not true that all C/C++ libraries are thread-safe.
-So create true multithreading inside interpreter in out opinion is already tricky.
-If you want to learn more about how really Concurrency in Python is implemented (and want to know more about what is known as Global Interpreter Lock) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
-Developers of Python interpreter did their best, but problem is not so easy.
+Creating a true multithreading environment inside an interpreter can be tricky.
+If you want to learn more about how really Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
+(Developers of the Python interpreter did their best, but the problem is not so easy).

-6. Garbage Collector(GC) brings various limitations to any programming language.
+10. Garbage Collector (GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetics.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).

-7. Some subtleties exist with implementing function calls (referred to as functions linkage in Assembly language books) in specific hardware.
-Function calls can not be effectively organized at the level of an interpreter if it is not compilable language.
-Specifically, function inlining or passing arguments via registers or global program optimization is problematic to implement in interpreters due to the high-level design of interpreters.

-8. The implementation of an interpreter (for example, CPython) is a collection of C/C++ libraries wrapped up into the program that can execute the command and therefore called an interpreter.
-So interpreter as a computer program adds an extra level of abstraction.
-The standard implementation Python interpreter is CPython.
-It is called CPython because it has been implemented in C/C++.
-Such software as an interpreter improves the time for completing the project type, but implementation is suboptimal.

-9. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

-10. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
-Memory Locality is essential because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.
+11. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
+Memory Locality is an essential principle because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.

-11. Uncontrollable memory allocations in a program that should work for a long time and during runtime require extra memory allocation may lead to memory fragmentation and other problems.
+12. Processors have a limited number of registers.
+If you have too many objects with too many wrappers around them the useful load for a real final compute device is smaller and degrades.

+13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python)

 The interpretable language is excellent for prototyping, and the project, in that case, interpreter infrastructure will leverage into C/C++ libraries implicitly.
 But any interpreter, any most user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.

 ## Downsides of C/C++